coderynx/flownodes/README.md

 <div align="left">

-Flownodes is an experimental automation distributed platform designed to integrate devices and different kinds of data sources.
-The main focus of the application is to provide easy extendability with a user friendly SDK.
+Flownodes is a distributed experimental automation platform that facilitates the integration of various devices and data sources.
+The primary goal of the application is to provide users with an easy-to-use SDK that allows them to expand the platform's capabilities.
+The platform prioritizes adaptability, making it simple for users to connect and manage different data sources to create customized automation scripts that meet their specific needs.

 ## Architecture